-A right of re-entry clause gives the landlord the option to forfeit the tenancy and re-enter the premises when the tenant has breached the terms of the tenancy agreement, specifically, when the landlord has failed to pay rent.
+A right of re-entry clause gives the landlord the option to forfeit the tenancy and re-enter the premises when the tenant has breached the terms of the tenancy agreement – specifically, when the tenant has failed to pay rent.
 Notably, the right of re-entry for breach of the agreement to pay rent is implied in all leases for land governed by the Land Titles Act.

 An example of such a clause is as follows: